The Planar Lipid Bilayer is an ideal tool for measuring pico- or nano-scale charge currents across a membrane.

 Acquisition Hardware and Software

 Since the analysis of single channel data is statistical in nature, a large number of channel events are required to produce significant results.
 This condition naturally lends itself to the use of a computer.
 However, computers are digital devices and the analog signal from the amplifier must be transformed by an analog to digital (A/D) converter prior to collection.

 The ability to easily archive and retrieve data is an important component of a BLM workstation.
-During the course of an average experiment, a significant quantity of data is collected for subsequent analysis and several devices are commercially available for data storage.
-These devices include, but are not limited to: VCR tape (requires a signal converter or pulse code modulator), DAT tape, analog tape, portable or removable hard drives, Zip or Jazz drives, or CD-R/CD-RW.
+During the course of an average experiment, a significant quantity of data is collected for subsequent analysis.

-An advantage of these archival systems is that they allow selective access to previously recorded data for subsequent analysis.
+One advantage of any archival system is that it permits selective access to previously recorded data for subsequent analysis.
 The choice of the proper system to be used will depend upon the needs of the researcher, the financial resources available, and the type of data acquired (fast or slow channel kinetics resulting in large or small file sizes).
 We will be glad to discuss these options with you as you consider your computer purchase.

 Power Line Conditioning